bibbisalsd/heraldproj/README.md

 - **Documentation:** See `PROJECT_HANDOFF.md` and `CHANGES.md` for recent repair summaries.

 ## License
-Private Property of billybart (James).
+Private Property of Sean Colon